webzakimbo/bcome-read-the-docs/docs/source/notable/testing-connections-with-ping.rst

 .. note::

-   Unlike all other types of Ssh connection,  the result of a Ping command will not be cached within Bcome.
+   Bcome caches all SSH connections, with the exception of those made during a Ping.